Microstates and statistical entropy of observed 4D black holes: Introduction

-where $A$ refers to the area of the event horizon, $G$ is Newton's gravitational constant, and $\alpha$, $\gamma$, and $\delta$ are the universal constants.
+where $A$ refers to the area of the black hole event horizon, $G_N$ is Newton's gravitational constant, $\alpha$, $\gamma$, $\delta$, etc., are the universal constants, and the ellipses refer to the higher-order corrections.
 The logarithmic and exponential corrections have been found in \cite{Kaul2000,Jeon2017,Xiao2022} and \cite{Chatterjee2020,Murthy2015}, respectively.
-The ellipsis in the parenthesis of Eq. (\ref{BHE-exp}) refers to the corrections arising from $G$.
-Indeed, these corrections of the black hole entropy are unavoidable in calculating the statistical entropy of the black hole but they have not been exhibited in this situation.
-The presence of these corrections can be easily understood as follows: Newton's gravitational constant is related to the gravitational energy of black holes which is the average energy of the thermodynamic system and is computed in the microstate picture as $\langle E\rangle=-\partial_\beta\log Z(\beta)$ where $Z(\beta)$ is a partition function corresponding to a statistical ensemble and $\beta$ is the inverse temperature; $\langle E\rangle$ includes both a leading term corresponding to the saddle-point approximation of the Euclidean gravitational path integral and the corrections beyond this approximation leading to the corrections of $G$.
+The ellipsis in the parentheses of Eq. (\ref{BHE-exp}) refers to the corrections of Newton's gravitational constant.
+Indeed, these corrections of the black hole entropy are unavoidable in calculating the statistical entropy of the black hole, but they have not been exhibited in this situation.
+The presence of these corrections can be easily understood as follows: Newton's gravitational constant is related to the gravitational energy of black holes which is the average energy of the thermodynamic system and is computed in the microstate picture as $\langle E\rangle=-\partial_\beta\log Z(\beta)$ where $Z(\beta)$ is a partition function corresponding to a statistical ensemble and $\beta$ is the inverse temperature; $\langle E\rangle$ includes both a leading term corresponding to the saddle-point approximation of the Euclidean gravitational path integral and the corrections beyond this approximation leading to the corrections of $G_N$.